Table of Contents

-The Chinese New Year (abbreviated as CNY) in the United States is often nothing more than a blip on the radar.
-For some Americans, the holiday comes and goes without them even noticing.
+The Chinese New Year (abbreviated as CNY) in many Western countries is often nothing more than a blip on the radar.
+For some, the holiday comes and goes without them even noticing.

-Imagine the Christmas holidays in the US, but longer, and with more extensive travel.
+Imagine the Christmas holidays, but longer and with more extensive travel.
 Everything closes, and everyone goes home — sometimes for several weeks.

 For ecommerce businesses that manufacture products in China, now is the time to take notice of this holiday.
 Read on below for: